The SQL CASE

 FROM Customers;

 Here, the SQL command checks each row with the given case.
-The result set contains
+The result set contains:

-- columns with customer_id and first_name with their values
+- values from customer_id and first_name columns

 Let's take a look at another example where we want to provide a 10% discount on each order for a Christmas sale if the amount is 400 or more.